Athena SWAN at the University of Oxford

 Departmental activity at the University of Oxford

-There is a significant amount of activity on Athena SWAN amongst departments at Oxford: all MPLS and MSD departments support the initiative and intend to submit an application for an award.
-To date, five departments have achieved a Silver award, and fifteen have been awarded Bronze.
-The remaining departments have established their self-assessment panels and are progressing with applications to be submitted in November 2013 or April 2014.
+There is a significant amount of activity on Athena SWAN amongst departments at Oxford: all MPLS and MSD departments support the initiative.
+To date, six departments have achieved a Silver award, and twenty have been awarded Bronze.